0xBEN/Get-Spokes3GSystem/README.md

 1. Download the script to the target
 2. If using a custom payload file, place that in a writable directory on the target
 3. Run the script
-  - If using the script as-is, will spawn cmd.exe SYSTEM
+  - If using the script as-is, will spawn cmd.exe as SYSTEM

 ```powershell
 .\Get-Spokes3GSystem.ps1